Aleksbgbg/Vulkan/README.md

 Still, there is space to solve this problem in the future should the game become inefficient when running single-threaded.

-On a related note, heavy computations such as the particle exhaust from a spaceship are ran multithreaded on the GPU via compute shaders, so there is no heavy processing currently done by the CPU.
+On a related note, heavy computations such as the particle exhaust from a spaceship are run multithreaded on the GPU via compute shaders, so no heavy processing is currently done by the CPU.

 ### CPU Memory Management
 Although the project contains a GPU memory manager, there is no CPU memory manager which optimises memory allocations and deallocations for the engine.
 Everything is allocated through the C++ standard runtime library.
 Surprisingly, even without optimising this process, memory allocations are pretty fast and my attempt at writing a CPU memory manager was slower than the standard library, so there is no reason to spend time solving this problem at the moment.